lovkuPK/ATM-application/README.md

 - checking account
 - saving account
 3) Ability to withdraw and deposit money;
+4) Ability to transfer funds from one account to another;
-4) Ability to exit the application.
+5) Ability to exit the application (no timeout is implemented yet).

 Another fixes and extensions, additions will come later.